 Survivor pension: The monthly survivor pension is a percentage of the reference pension corresponding to the number of eligible survivors.
-One survivor receives 50% of the reference pension, two survivors receive 80%, and three or more survivors receive 100%.
+One survivor receives 50% of the reference pension, two survivors receive 80%, and three survivors or more receive 100%.
 The amount is split equally among all eligible survivors.

-The reference pension is the higher of the deceased's oldage pension or the sum of the flat-rate basic amount of 1,001.41 EEK (April 2006) plus a length-of-service component based on 30 years of insurance coverage (see the oldage pension, above).
+The reference pension is the higher of the deceased's oldage pension or the sum of the flat-rate amount of 1,373.58 (July 2007) plus a length-of-service component based on 30 years of coverage (see old-age pension, above).